 “Live Hard.
 Ride Fast.
 Eat Pizza.”
 Inspired by Evel Knievel’s attempt to jump the Caesars Palace, Evel Pie is a tribute to the icon.
 You may have to be a daredevil yourself to try the World Famous Snake River Special made with Evel’s tomato sauce, mozzarella, rattlesnake sausage, caramelized onions and roasted red peppers; the sausage definitely doesn’t taste like chicken.

 Evel Pie is a full sensory experience.
-The old-school pizzeria features the world’s most extensive collection of Evel Knievel memorabilia outside of the museum in Topeka, Kan.
+The old-school pizzeria features the world’s most extensive collection of Evel Knievel memorabilia outside of the museum in Topeka, Kansas.

 Recommendation: Johnny Be Good – sauce, fresh mozzarella, sausage, caramelized onions, mushrooms, fresh garlic, parmesan, fresh basil

 Located in Pawn Plaza, Good Pie honors the grandmas of Italian-Americans on the East Coast.
 Vincent Rotolo is sharing the pizza he grew-up with: Grandma style, 36-inch old-school thin and crispy square.
-The other styles served are Brooklyn Round and Detroit, which is also available gluten-free.
+The other styles served are Brooklyn Round pizza and Detroit style pizza, which is also available gluten-free.

-There are different slices available every day, The Goods, and then there’s The Really Good Stuff, full pies only.
+There are different slices available every day, There are The Goods, and then there’s The Really Good Stuff, available as full pies only.
 It’s honestly all good though.
 The shop prides itself on only using “GOOD” ingredients including flour and tomatoes imported from Italy.
-If you need to add a little kick to your goods, add some Mike’s Hot Honey to your slice or use it as a dipping sauce for the crust.
+If you need a little kick, add some Mike’s Hot Honey to your slice or use it as a dipping sauce for the crust.